imfly/gitbook-summary/README.md

 ## About

-Auto generate a summary from a folder, such as "en" or "cn"。
+Auto generate a `SUMMARY.MD` from a folder, such as "en" or "cn"。

 ## Install